pcvolkmer/docker-wireguard-boringtun/README.md

 * `SERVER_HOST`: The host name of your server
 * `SERVER_PORT`: The port the service should listen at
 * `NETWORK`: Some custom /24 network.
 Defaults to `192.168.42.0`
+* `NETWORK6`: Some custom /64 ipv6 network.
+Defaults to (partial) random unique local addresses starting with `fd42:`
 * `MTU`: MTU to be used.
 Use default wireguard MTU if not set.
 * `CLIENTS`: Number of clients for which configurations are to be created.
 Do not use more than 240 clients.
 * `DISABLE_FORWARD_ALL_TRAFFIC`: Use `true` or `yes` to not add iptables rules and do not forward all traffic.